delower186/wp-todo/readme.txt

 === WP To Do ===
 Contributors: delower186
-Tags: to-do list, task management, project management, WordPress project manager, productivity Requires at least: 6.4 or higher
+Tags: to-do list, to do management, checklist, tasks, office memo Requires at least: 6.4 or higher
 Tested up to: 6.8
 Stable tag: 2.1.2